The greatest creatives are the ones that fail the most...

 Adam Grant wrote a bestseller about creatives that he called "the originals".
 Years of research had given him insights into why one person is creative and the other not at all.
 In doing so, he measured the degree of creativity in terms of the achievements that could be attributed to a person.

 He concludes that you need a lot of ideas to be creative.
-Then you have to start immediately by executing them, but not to finish them immediately.
+Then you have to start immediately by executing them, but not to instantly finish them.
 Creatives aren't that creative at all.
 They have an idea and know-how to improve it over and over again.

 Creators always doubt and improve